Due to Severe Weather Rohrbach Library will be opening at 11:00 a.m. on Monday 03/4/2019

 We now offer a choice between a traditional library session and an active learning information literacy session.
 You will find descriptions of each type of session below.
-Once you have decided on what type of session best suits your needs you can schedule your class here: https://library.kutztown.edu/ILrequest
+Once you have decided on what type of session best suits your needs, you can schedule your class here: https://library.kutztown.edu/ILrequest

-If you have any questions about the difference between the two types of IL sessions or what we can do to assist you please contact Dr. Stefani Gomez at Gomez@kutztown.com
+If you have any questions about the difference between the two types of IL sessions or what we can do to assist you, please contact Dr. Stefani Gomez at Gomez@kutztown.com

 1) Traditional - Library Information Literacy Session:

-Traditional library sessions usually consist of instruction on
+Traditional library sessions usually consist of instruction on:

 2) Active Learning – Library Information Literacy Session:

-In a typical session, students will be divided into small groups or pairs and asked to imagine themselves as a professional and research a particular topic using wikipedia and the library databases.
+In a typical session, students will be divided into small groups or pairs and asked to imagine themselves as a professional and research a particular topic using Wikipedia and the library databases.
 These issues can be customized to fit the topic of your course or assignment.
-During the session students will complete some or all of the following tasks:
+During the session, students will complete some or all of the following tasks:

 An activity like the one described works best if students come to class with some groundwork already in place, hence the flipped model.
-To help with this, you will be asked to have your students watch a few short videos in preparation for our class.
+To help with this, you will be asked to have your students watch a few short videos in preparation for your class.
 They will include some or all of the following online IL modules (appx.15 minutes total) before they come into the library:

 Consider embedding library resources into your D2L shell.
 You can embed a link to the library, our chat, appointment scheduler, research guides, IL tutorials, and/or specific databases.
 Please contact Stefani Gomez at Gomez@kutztown.edu with any questions.